 We are excited by the progress of the Center since its establishment in 1999 and by the many discoveries of Center scientists that enable new approaches to genome engineering.
 The Center is poised for the next decade of discovery and is ready to implement its technologies to solve real world problems.

-Mark your Calendars for exciting conferences and meetings.
-More details...
+Mark your Calendars for exciting conferences - More details...

 2013 is a great year for new publications from CGE.
 See papers..